Mechanical Engineering

 - Mechanical Engineering

-The mission of the Faculty of Engineering is not only to impart contemporary engineering and scientific knowledge in the three engineering disciplines but also to inculcate creativity, research techniques, and self development.
+The mission of the Faculty of Engineering is not only to impart contemporary engineering and scientific knowledge in the four engineering disciplines but also to inculcate creativity, research techniques, and self development.
 The graduates of engineering programs are expected to acquire dynamic learning skills and to readily adapt to technological changes as well as to solve fast growing problems of the modern society.